nick-paul/Acorn.jl/README.md

 ## Commands

 Commands are easy to create and allow for greater editor usability.
 To create your own command, create a julia file in the `cmds` folder and name it after your command.
 Then include your file in the Acorn module.
 Below is an example definition of the command `sample`.
 For more examples, see the `cmds/` folder.
+If you have written a command that you would like to see implemented in Acorn, feel free to send a pull request.

 ### `cmds/sample.jl`